 References | Important Reading:

-4. Environmental Justice Australia has called on the government to create an independent National Environment Commission and an independent national Environment Protection Authority to ensure transparency and accountability under the EPBC Act.
+4. Environmental Justice Australia has called on the government to create an independent National Environment Commission to ensure transparency and accountability under the EPBC Act.

-Former ACCC chair Professor Graeme Samuel AC also released his report on the destruction of Australia’s biodiversity [a] and called for immediate reform of the EPBC Act.
+Former ACCC chair Professor Graeme Samuel AC also released his report on destroying Australia’s biodiversity [a] and called for immediate reform of the EPBC Act.

 The Morrison government rejected the request for the appointment of an independent regulator.